Dmitry-dotcom/frontend-project-lvl1/README.md

 # Brain Games

-This is a collection of five mini-games running from shell.
+This is a collection of five mini-games running from terminal.

 The project was reviewed by Hexlet.